-The SWS team is underpinned by the work of our Inclusion Manager and Inclusion Team, Medical Officer, Attendance Officer, School Counsellor, the Senior Deputy Head teacher, and Assistant Head teacher responsible for Pastoral matters.
+The SWS team is underpinned by the work of The Harbour team, Medical Officer, Attendance Officer, School Counsellor, the Associate Assistant Headteacher responsible for The Harbour provision and the Assistant Headteacher responsible for Pastoral matters.
 The staff who comprise this team are highly trained and experienced.
 They are dedicated to the care of students and work to ensure they get the best school experience possible.

 In order to promote the physical and mental wellbeing of students we offer:

 - Outstanding sports facilities that students are encouraged to use in order to take part in regular physical activity.
 This encourages fitness, stamina, and team working skills and is shown to combat stress.
 The school boasts a number of successful sports teams including, football, netball and rugby as well as highly successful sporting staff and alumni.

 - Guidance on eating nutritious food and adequate hydration.
 Students are encouraged to bring healthy food and water for snacks and lunch.

 - Close links with a number of specialised outside agencies such as the Child and Adolescent Mental Health Service (CAMHS), Educational Psychologists, Counsellors, the School Nursing Team and Texting system, the Community Policing Team and voluntary organisations to support the needs of our students.